humlab/digi_diggie/LINKED-DATABASE.md

      - `psqlodbc_x64.msi` for 64-bit systems (recommended)
      - `psqlodbc_x86.msi` for 32-bit systems
    - **Important**: If you're using 32-bit MS Access on a 64-bit Windows, you need the 32-bit ODBC driver
+   - **Note**: You can use the mimalloc allocator version for improved performance if you wish

 2. **Install the ODBC Driver**
    - Run the downloaded `.msi` file